In this article, we are going to learn and implement an Artificial Neural Network(ANN) in Python.

 Let's compile the whole ANN before start running.
-Here we use the stochastic gradient descent function as the optimizer. adam is one of the most used stochastic gradient descent function.
+Here we use the stochastic gradient descent function as the optimizer. adam is one of the most used stochastic gradient descent functions.
 We choose binary_crossentropy as the loss function as this is a binary classification problem.

 # Compiling the ANN ann.compile(optimizer = 'adam', loss = 'binary_crossentropy', metrics = ['accuracy'])

-It's time to fit the classifier algorithm to our dataset. we take the number of iteration, nb_epoch to 100 that means the whole network will run a hundred times.
+It's time to fit the classifier algorithm into our dataset. we take the number of iteration, nb_epoch to 100 which means the whole network will run a hundred times.